nosajio/writing/find-a-niche-2018-01-29.md

 Let's go on a little journey.
 Imagine it's the year 2009 and you're the CEO of the biggest hotel chain in the world, Hilton.

-You hear about a tiny company started by two poor guys living in a loft called AirBnb.
-They're competing for a niche of your customers by allowing people to rent out their homes, not like a hotel at all.
-You laugh at their naiveté.
+You hear about a tiny company called AirBnb.
+It was started by two poor guys living in a loft.
+They're competing for a niche of your customers by allowing people to rent out their homes.
+You laugh at their naiveté then promptly forget about them.

 Now back to the year 2018.
 AirBnb is worth $30 billion, while Hilton Hotels is worth $7.8 billion.
-You kick yourself for not taking them out when you had the chance.
+You kick yourself for not seeing it coming.

-Here's the kicker.
-Even if you'd have tried to beat them in 2009, AirBnb would have had a natural advantage as a function of their size.
+Here's the real kicker: Even if you'd have tried to beat them in 2009, AirBnb would have had a natural advantage as a function of their size.
 A startup's strength is in its small footprint.

-When a startup is small it can attach itself to a niche of people and tailor its product or service to their needs.
-Customers love that.
+A small company can attach itself to a niche of people and tailor its product or service to their needs.
+Customers love it when a company actually cares about them.
 A multinational company cannot compete with such attention to detail.

 ## Competing is for losers
 <div class="image">
   <img src="http://a.nosaj.io/niche/escalator.gif" alt="" />
-  <div class="caption"></div>
+  <div class="caption">Look familiar?</div>
 </div>

+Open almost any business or marketing book and you'll find some advice about the toxic effect of needless competition.

 > We preach competition, internalize its necessity, and enact its commandments; and as a result, we trap ourselves within it—even though the more we compete, the less we gain.

 > – [Peter Thiel, Zero to One](https://www.amazon.co.uk/Zero-One-Notes-Startups-Future/dp/0804139296)

-Open almost any business or marketing book and you'll find advice against needless competition between businesses.
-The prevailing advice is to look where nobody else is looking.
+It can be a sadistic – even suicidal – move to enter a category where its necessary to compete for scraps of the market.
+The logical

 > If you can't be first in a category, set up a new category you can be first in.

 > – [Al Ries and Jack Trout, The 22 Immutable Laws of Marketing](https://www.amazon.co.uk/22-Immutable-Laws-Marketing/dp/1861976100)

-When you have the luxury of selecting from an infinite number of niches, it seems like sadism to enter a category where you need compete for scraps of the market.

 This doesn't mean you should be ideologically opposed to competing.
 Competition in business is inevitable.
 If you're on to a good thing, competitors will inevitably want a piece of the pie.
 And the cycle continues.